Candra0x6/Roca/contracts/docs/LOTTERY_TESTING_IMPLEMENTATION.md

 ## Conclusion

-The lottery testing implementation provides comprehensive coverage of the `LotteryManager` contract functionality, focusing on configuration management, security, and integration with the broader Arisan+ ecosystem.
+The lottery testing implementation provides comprehensive coverage of the `LotteryManager` contract functionality, focusing on configuration management, security, and integration with the broader Roca ecosystem.
 The tests establish a solid foundation for lottery system validation while identifying areas for future enhancement in draw execution and advanced features.

 The implementation successfully validates ~85% of the lottery system requirements from the PRD, with the remaining 15% being advanced features like actual winner selection, prize distribution mechanics, and complex multi-pool lottery scenarios that would require additional integration testing.